ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

   classifying an image, processing an email, and much more!
 Celery provides the framework to write workers for running your services.
 Remember, **celery is not just the worker**.
-It is a framework that allows your workers to communicate with the database backend, "talk" to one another and the like.
+It is a framework that allows your workers to communicate with the database backend, "talk" to one another, and the like.
 A celery worker is just one piece of the Celery "ecosystem".
 * **Redis**.
 This one holds information on the reference numbers (also known as IDs) and status of each job.
 Redis is an in-memory data store, think of global variables on steroids.
 Perhaps, the *actual* database backend in Mcdonalds is built on-top of Redis.
-Truth is, you can swap-out Redis with any other data storage you can think of, like MySQL, PostgresSQL, and the like.
+Truth is, you can swap-out Redis with any other database you can think of, like MySQL, PostgresSQL, and the like.

 Together, these three form a task queuing system.
 What happens then is:

 1. The Client talks to the Flask Application to place their request.
-2. The App takes the request, put it in the database queue (with a `PENDING` status), so that Celery workers can take them on.
+2. The App takes the request, puts it in the database queue (with a `PENDING` status), so that Celery workers can take them on.
 The Client receives a JobID and polls on the side.
    The App is then free to take-on the next request.
 3. A Celery worker takes on the request and runs the service.